Skip to content

 18. Skill-Agent Collaboration Architecture: Design, Implementation, and Validation

-This chapter uses the go-code-reviewer → 7-agent orchestration system as the running case to demonstrate the full implementation path for an Orchestrator-Workers architecture.
+Pattern selected — now for implementation. §17 diagnosed attention dilution, §17.3 established the Multi-Agent direction, and §17.4 selected Orchestrator-Workers from five candidate patterns.
+This chapter uses the go-code-reviewer → 7-agent orchestration system as the running case to answer the next question: how do you turn a pattern choice into a runnable, verifiable, reusable architecture?
 The design principles covered (vertical splitting, main conversation handles orchestration, on-demand triage, Grep-Gated protocol) are not specific to code review — they apply to any heavy skill that suffers from attention dilution.

 18.1 Three Architecture Options Compared (Decision Matrix)